On this day in History

 Rather amusing, I thought – the trends on Yahoo include ‘fitness courses’, ‘quit smoking’ and ‘weight loss plans’.

 Jaded I am, but if you regularly do an activity – like swimming or sports you see the massive influx the first week or so of the New Year, all bright and eager in Spandex and willpower.
 You can barely move in the local baths.
-By week three the drop off in numbers is almost a relief.
-By week 5 or 6 it’s back to the same faces you see all year round.
-You might gain or lose one or two, but overall the numbers rarely change.
-The best time to make a resolution is now, the second best time is still now.
+By week three, the drop-off in numbers is almost a relief.
+By week 5 or 6, it’s back to the same faces you see all year round.
+You might gain or lose one or two, but the numbers rarely change overall.
+The best time to make a resolution is now.
+The second best time is still now.
 What are you waiting for?
 As Master Yoda says,

 Do or do not, there is no try.